Iran calls for new offer from world powers before talks

 “The players must put away this illusion that they can impose anything on the Iranian people.”

-The election of Rouhani in June and his appointment of U.S.-educated Zarif as foreign minister and chief nuclear negotiator have raised hopes for a solution to the decade-old dispute over Iran’s nuclear program.
+The election of Rouhani in June and his appointment of U.S.-educated Zarif as foreign minister and chief nuclear negotiator has raised hopes of a solution to the decade-old dispute over Iran’s nuclear programme.

-Western powers believe Iranian enrichment activities are aimed at achieving nuclear weapons capability, whereas Iran insists its program is purely for civilian purposes - generating electricity and for a medical research reactor.
+Western powers believe Iranian enrichment activities are a cover for achieving nuclear weapons capability, whereas Iran insists its programme is purely for civilian purposes - for generating electricity and for a medical research reactor.

-“If it were completed we wouldn’t be able to destroy it because if you bomb plutonium it will leak.
-This means it’s a race against time,” he said.

-Asked how much time he thought there was, Fabius said; “People say roughly a year ...
-We hope there will be a negotiation, but we must act quickly.”

-Rouhani and Zarif tried to dispel mistrust with meetings, speeches and interviews at the U.N.
-General Assembly in New York last month, was capped with a phone call between the Iranian president and U.S. President Barack Obama.
+Rouhani and Zarif both tried to dispel mistrust of the Islamic Republic with a series of meetings, speeches and media interviews around the U.N.
+General Assembly in New York at the end of last month which was capped with a phone call between the Iranian president and U.S. President Barack Obama.

-Both presidents face opposition at home from conservatives who fear they may be too willing to grant concessions before the other side takes tangible steps.
+Both presidents face opposition at home from conservatives who fear their government may be too willing to grant concessions before the other side takes tangible steps.

-Iran’s Supreme Leader Ayatollah Ali Khamenei, who has the final say on the nuclear issue, said on Saturday he supported Rouhani’s diplomatic opening with the United States.
+Iran’s Supreme Leader Ayatollah Ali Khamenei, the most powerful man in Iran and the person who has the final say on the nuclear issue, said on Saturday he supported Rouhani’s diplomatic opening with the United States.

 But he said some aspects of it were “not proper”.
 Khamenei did not elaborate on his objections, but it was a possible reference to the phone conversation between Rouhani and Obama.